niemopen/niem-naming-design-rules/ndr6src.md

 ## 3.1 Machine-to-machine data specifications

 NIEM is a framework for developer-level specifications of data.
-A NIEM-based data specification — which is built *using* NIEM and in *conformance* to NIEM, but is not itself a *part* of NIEM — describes data in detail sufficientto the developers of producing and consuming systems.
+A NIEM-based data specification — which is built *using* NIEM and in *conformance* to NIEM, but is not itself a *part* of NIEM — describes data in detail sufficient to the developers of producing and consuming systems.
 This data may be shared via:

 * a message passed between applications
 * an information resource published on the web
 * an API for a system or service

 NIEM is potentially useful for any data sharing mechanism that transfers data across a system or organization boundary.
-(Within a system, NIEM may be useful when data passes between system components belonging to different developer teams.)
+(Within a system, NIEM may also be useful when data passes between system components belonging to different developer teams.)

 The primary purpose of a NIEM-based data specification is to establish a common understanding among developers, so that they can write software that correctly handles the shared data, hence "machine-to-machine".
-(NIEM-conforming data may also be directly presented to human consumers, and NIEM can help these consumers understand what they see, but that is not the primary purpose of NIEM.)
+(NIEM-conforming data may also be directly presented to human consumers, and NIEM can help these consumers understand what they see.)

 Data sharing in NIEM is implemented in terms of messages, message formats, and message types.
 These are illustrated in [figure 3-1](#fig3-1).